 Map of the Enchantment area of the Alpine Lakes Wilderness (source: fs.usda.gov).
 This is an overview of the permit zones but it shows the hiking trail, the location of the Core Enchantments, as well as Colchuck Lake and the Snow Lakes.

-How Hard Is This Hike?
+How Hard is the Enchantments Thru Hike?

-The most challenging day hike we have done (so far) is the Grand Canyon rim-to-rim.
+The most challenging day hike we have done in the USA (so far) is the Grand Canyon rim-to-rim.
 The Enchantments thru-hike is only slightly easier than hiking the Grand Canyon rim-to-rim as a day hike.
 For the Enchantments hike, there is more elevation gain and loss, but it is a bit shorter in distance.
 The thing that makes the Grand Canyon rim-to-rim hike more difficult is that all of the elevation gain comes at the end of the hike.
 And temperatures can soar during the summer months.

 At the start of the climb up and over the Aasgard Pass.